spolcharoen/DH140/README.md

 DH140 Website by Pawan (Sine) Polcharoen

 ## About Me
 Hi!
-My name is Pawan (Sine) Polcharoen and I am currently a second-year Statistics major and Digital Humanities minor studying at UCLA.
+My name is Pawan (Sine) Polcharoen and I am currently a second-year UCLA Statistics major and Digital Humanities minor.
 I am originally from Bangkok, Thailand.

 ## About the Course